-Same as majority of my recipes, I wanted also these pretzels to be QUICK and EASY, or al least as quick as bread made from scratch could be.
-And I think I accomplished this goal.
-The raising time of the dough is the only moment that slows down the baking process but the good thing is that you can do something else in the meanwhile.
-The total time from start to finish is not more than 3 – 3,5 hours.
+Like most of the recipes in this blog, I wanted these pretzels to be QUICK and EASY, or at least as quick as a bread made of yeast dough could be.
+And I think I’ve achieved my goal.
+The dough raising time is the longest time in this recipe but the good news is that you can do something else while waiting.
+The total time from start to finish is not more than 3 – 3.5 hours.

 Cheese Stuffed Pretzel Rolls